braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 ## Company Settings Page

 The [Company Settings Page][1] allows you to change the name of your company, set your timezone and request to delete your company.

+{% alert note %}
 Note that only Admins and users with explicit permissions to manage Company Settings will see this page.
+{% endalert %}

 ### Consequences of Switching Your Time Zone